 We declare, to the best of our knowledge and belief, that we have not provided any prohibited non-audit services, as referred to in Article 5(1) of the Regulation (EU) 537/2014 and that we remained independent in conducting the audit.

-We were appointed auditors of Rovsing A/S for the first time at the annual general meeting on 3 November 2020 for the financial year ending 30 June 2021.
+We were appointed auditors of Rovsing A/S at the annual general meeting on 25 October 2021 for the financial year ending 30 June 2022.

 KEY AUDIT MATTERS